outerbounds/metaflow-trainium/llama2-7b-pretrain-trn/README.md

 docker build . -t ${AWS_ACCT}.dkr.ecr.${REGION}.amazonaws.com/metaflow_trn1:latest
 docker push ${AWS_ACCT}.dkr.ecr.${REGION}.amazonaws.com/metaflow_trn1:latest
 ```
-- In `config.py`, change the docker image in the `BatchJobConfig` to match your image's location in ECR.
-Also update the Job Queue to your desired trn1 job queue in AWS Batch.

 ## Install and configure Metaflow
 - First create a new virtual environment and install Metaflow & related packages: